guemax/blog/content/blog/visualizing-the-mandelbrot-set-with-metapost.md

 At this point the Mandelbrot set was easy to recognize, but rather
 dull: each pixel belonging to the set was colored black, the rest was white.
-To uncover more detail of the Mandelbrot set—especially in the aura—we can use the escape time algorithm.
+To uncover more detail of the Mandelbrot set&nbsp;--- especially in the aura&nbsp;--- we can use the escape time algorithm.
 The color of a pixel depends on the number of iterations $n$ completed before the norm of the position vector $\vec{z}$ exceeds the radius of 2.
 In Voß’ implementation, this results in a value between 0 and 255; however,